timbru31/CookMe/README.txt

 Node: cookme.enable.slowness_blocks
 Description: Allows you to enable the slowness for blocks

+/cookme enable refusing
+Node: cookme.enable.refusing
+Description: Allows you to enable the refusing of raw food

 /cookme enable permissions
 Node: cookme.enable.permissions
 Description: Enables the permissions!
 (Only OPs or player with the permission can use a specific command)